Mememolvi/Cart-challenge/readme.md

 4. **Weekend vs. Weekday Trends**:
     - The simulation logic explicitly boosts Apple purchases on weekends, which is clearly reflected in the plot.
     - Weekdays show a more even distribution of purchases across all fruits, likely due to the random selection of items (`random.choice(ITEMS)`) when not favoring Apples.

-5. **Consistency Across Days**:
-    - While total purchases vary, each day has purchases of all four fruits, indicating the simulation ensures diversity in item selection even with the Apple weekend bias.

 #### Insights
 - **Weekend Shopping Surge**: The spike in purchases on Sunday (and to a lesser extent Saturday) suggests a weekend shopping trend, driven heavily by Apples due to the simulationâ€™s rules.